North Woolwich

-North Woolwich is an area in the London Borough of Newham in East London.
-It is located on the northern bank of the River Thames, across the river from Woolwich.
+North Woolwich is an area in the London Borough of Newham in East London, England, on the northern bank of the River Thames, across the river from Woolwich.
 It is connected to Woolwich by the Woolwich Ferry and Woolwich foot tunnel.

-Despite lying on the northern, Essex side of the Thames, the area was within the historic county of Kent.
-It was part of the parish of Woolwich in the Blackheath hundred and since 1965 has been in the London Borough of Newham.
+Despite lying on the northern, Essex, side of the Thames, the area was within the historic county of Kent.
+It was part of the parish of Woolwich in the Blackheath hundred, but since 1965 has been in Greater London.
 Its position within Kent was an arrangement most likely imposed in the aftermath of the Norman Conquest of England from 1066.

 History

 Toponymy

 The placename North Woolwich was probably taken from North Woolwich railway station which opened in 1847 and closed in 2006; before that, the area was referred to by terms such as "Woolwich in Essex", "Kent in Essex" and "detached Woolwich".